lotusnoir/ansible-system_cleanpacker/README.md

 ## Description

-Cleanning tasks before finalise packer image
+Cleanning tasks before finalising packer image, dont do anything by default, manage the things that a dedicated role doesnt or not worth to do
 ## Requirements

 none